Meet the Staff

 Clinical Psychologist

 Since 2007, Jenny started practicing mindfulness of Plum Village tradition founded by Zen Master Thich Nhat Hanh.
 She started teaching mindfulness to children and adults since 2009.
 Moreover, she has completed the Mindfulness Teachers Training Program of Plum Village Mindfulness Academy.
-In 2015, she assisted Plum Village to establish the first independent social services organization “Breathe and Smile Mindbody Wellbeing Center”.
-She has developed 8-session Mindfulness Born Peace and Happiness (MBPH) Program and Mindful Parenting Program to help people embrace the art of mindful living and healing.
-She has produced a mindfulness radio program called “Etudes of the Heart” with RTHK and has been granted a “New York Festivals Radio Award”.
+In 2015, she assisted Plum Village to establish a non-profit charitable social services organization “Breathe and Smile Mindbody Wellbeing Center”.
+She has developed an 8-session Mindfulness Born Peace and Happiness (MBPH) Program and an 8-session Mindful Parenting Program to help people embrace the art of mindful living and healing.
+She produced a mindfulness radio program called “Etudes of the Heart” with Radio Television Hong Kong (RTHK) and was granted a “New York Festivals Radio Award” in 2020.

 Jenny is devoted to bring mindfulness into the mainstream through different doors: